JohnSilentHill/Python-Code-Practice/update_log.md

 ## 08.09.25

+### Custom Terminal

+> Made the framework for a custom terminal.
+> Added some basic commands ("help", "exit", "hello", "pwordgen")

 ### Password Generator

 > Learned some cool stuff about importing strings, using len(), finding parts of a string, and splitting.